fusionfabric/ffdc-sample-retail-webapp/README.md

 3. Setup environment variables

-Open `.env` file then add `CLIENT_ID` and `CLIENT_SECRET` of application created at step 2.
+Duplicate `.env.template` file and rename it it `.env`, then add `CLIENT_ID` and `CLIENT_SECRET` of application created at step 2.

 4. Run `npm install`

 ## Build

-This application contains two applications, Angular Application and ExpressJs application. so you need to run two commands :
+This application contains two applications, Angular Application and ExpressJs application
+> You will need to build both client and server

 ```
+# Server build
 npm run build:server

+# Client build
 npm run build
 ```
+\

-You can also run in watch mode.
+Optionnally, you can also run in watch mode.

 ```
 npm run build:server:watch